Pulse nightclub shooting: Fatalities

 Autopsies of the 49 dead were completed by the Orange County Medical Examiner's Office by June 14, and their results were released in early August.
 According to the autopsy reports, many of the victims were shot multiple times in the front or side, and from a short distance.
 More than a third were shot in the head, and most had multiple bullet wounds and were likely shot more than 3 ft away.
 In total, there were over 200 gunshot wounds.

 Injuries

 Many of the injured underwent surgery.
-Most of them—44 people—were taken to the Orlando Regional Medical Center (ORMC), the primary regional trauma center three blocks away; twelve others went to Florida Hospital Orlando.
+44 people were taken to the Orlando Regional Medical Center (ORMC), the primary regional trauma center three blocks away; twelve others went to Florida Hospital Orlando.
 Nine of ORMC's patients died there, and by June 14, 27 remained hospitalized, with six in critical condition.
 ORMC performed 76 surgeries on 35 patients.
 The last of the injured was discharged from ORMC on September 6, nearly three months after the shooting.

 Three Colombians and two Canadians were among the injured.
 Additionally, a responding SWAT officer received a minor head injury when a bullet hit his Kevlar helmet.